johnnguyen2020/ComputerSystems/Lab10_xv6/README.md

 - *In a sentence, what does types.h contain?*
 - *In a sentence, what does stat.h contain?*
 - *In a sentence, what does user.h contain?
-What lists of functions seem particularly interesting/useful?* types.h- contains aliases/typedefs for uint, ushort, uchar stat.h- contains definitions for constants and data structure for stat type user.h- contains system command prototypes and functions for c language
+What lists of functions seem particularly interesting/useful?*

+1. types.h contains aliases/typedefs for uint, ushort, uchar

+2. stat.h contains definitions for constants and data structure for stat type used for storing data members

+3. user.h- contains system command prototypes and functions for c language/ calls available in ulib.c

 # Part 5 - Implementing a System Call (Extending xv6 further).